Roberts Point Track Hike in Franz Josef: What to Expect

 On the way back it was also easier because it was later in the day, so we ran into less people passing us and didn’t have to wait for anyone.

 The last 3 kilometres were fairly easy, and to walk on a flat gravel path felt like an absolute luxury!
-As inexperienced hikers we were proud of how we had managed the hike, and would definitely recommend it to anyone, regardless of how much hiking practice they’d had.
+As inexperienced hikers we were proud of how we had managed the Roberts Point Track, and would definitely recommend it to anyone, regardless of how much hiking practice they’d had.

 We returned to the car park at 6pm, almost exactly 6 hours after we left.
 My apple watch measured about 4 hours 45 minutes of walking, the rest of the time was breaks throughout the walk and our lunch stop.
-We did about 20,000 steps and were very tired by the end of the day!
+We were tired by the end of the day as we did about 20,000 steps.
 My watch measured 657m of elevation and we felt every metre of it!

 Tongariro Alpine Crossing Guide: What to expect and how to prepare